home-assistant/developers.home-assistant/blog/2021-08-12-sensor_temperature_conversion.md

 title: Temperature conversions moving to SensorEntity
 ---

-Temperature unit conversions are moving from the state machine to the SensorEntity base class.
+Temperature unit conversions are moving from the `Entity` base class to the `SensorEntity` base class.
 Unit conversions will only be done if the sensor's `device_class` attribute is set to `DEVICE_CLASS_TEMPERATURE`.
 If the `device_class` is not set or is not set to `DEVICE_CLASS_TEMPERATURE` temperature conversion will take place during a transition